Diastasis Recti Abdominis (Separated Abs)

-There is little support scientifically for the use of abdominal splints postpartum to aid the healing of DRA or other abdominal wall injury.
+There is little scientific support for the use of abdominal splints postpartum to aid the healing of DRA or other abdominal wall injury.
 These devices are believed to bring the abs together, allowing them to heal faster.
 The problem with any brace or support system is the likelihood that muscles will weaken over time due to the external support.
 Proper education on the use of these braces is crucial so that this doesn't happen.
-In my opinion, a brace should only be considered as an adjunct to the overall treatment plan for correcting DRA, and typically only in severe cases.
-It's use should be limited, monitored and dependent on the severity of the DRA and the overall core health.
+In my opinion, a brace should only be considered as an adjunct to the overall treatment plan for correcting diastasis, and typically only in severe cases.
+Its use should be limited, monitored and dependent on the severity of the DRA and the overall core health.
 Talk to your physical therapist before using any abdominal splint, brace or binding method.

 Hope this helps.
 There is so much to say about DRA since it is a whole-body issue.
 My biggest advice is to speak to a trusted physical therapist.
 Get assessed, get educated (on YOUR body) and get a treatment plan for you.
 If you live in Ottawa I'd be happy to help!